chrissearle/spoolman-stock/README.md

 So - you can scan a location and then a series of spools to move them all to that location.

 Or you can scan a spool first then a location to move that spool.

+There is a locations QR page you can print out if you want one to have next to your storage area or you can print labels for each location (or both).